art-institute-of-chicago/data-aggregator/docs/README.md

   "artist_display": null, // GOOD
   ```

-- We prefer to always show all fields, even if they are `null` for the current document:
+- We prefer to always show all fields, even if they are `null` for the current record:

-  - If a field that typically returns a string, number, or object is empty for a given document, we return it as `null`, rather than omitting it.
+  - If a field that typically returns a string, number, or object is empty for a given record, we return it as `null`, rather than omitting it.

   - If a field typically returns an array, we prefer to return an empty array, rather than returning `null`.
 This is done in part for backwards-compatibility reasons.

+### Best Practices

+Here are some tips that will make your application run faster and/or reduce load on our systems:

+- Cache API responses in your system when possible.

+- Use the `fields` parameter to tell us exactly what fields you need.

+- Batch detail queries with the multi-id parameter (`?ids=`).

+- Batch search queries with [multi-search](#multi-search) (`/msearch`).

+- When downloading images, use `/full/843,/default.jpg` parameters.

+- When scraping, please use a single thread and self-throttle.

+- Consider using [data dumps](#data-dumps) instead of scraping our API.

 ### Authentication